OP-TEE/optee_os/documentation/secure_storage.md

 the storage (atomicity here means that either the entire operation completes successfully or no write is done).

-There are currently three secure storage implementations in OP-TEE:
+There are currently two secure storage implementations in OP-TEE:

 - The first one relies on the normal world (REE) file system.
 It is described in this document and is the default implementation.
 It is enabled at compile time